Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 With my HVLP sprayer, I sprayed two coats of BIN primer, sanding between each coat.
 The primer dries fast, allowing a re-coat within one hour.
 If you're brushing and rolling your doors instead of spraying, use a 4-inch wide roller with 3/8-inch nap, or 1/4-inch nap.

 Apply two coats of enamel: Choose your paint wisely.
-High quality trim and door enamel is best.
+High-quality trim and door enamel are best.
 I used Pro Industrial water-based alkyd urethane enamel in the gloss finish for this project.
 This is the most glossy finish available for this product.
 The color is Tricorn Black from Sherwin Williams.
 I thinned the enamel with water until I achieved the desired viscosity for my HVLP sprayer.
 I used the same product and spray set up to paint staircase railings and spindles black and white on a separate project.
 An HVLP sprayer, when used correctly, will give you an automotive-like finish.

-If you're using an airless sprayer, the best spray tip sizes for the doors and sides of cabinet boxes is a 310 tip.
-For the cabinet frames, a 210, or even a 110, works good.
+If you're using an airless sprayer, the best spray tip size for the doors and sides of cabinet boxes is a 310 tip.
+For the cabinet frames, a 210, or even a 110, works well.
 I use the Graco FFLP tips from the RAC-X series.
 I recommend thinning your enamel with an airless sprayer too.
-Unlike an HVLP sprayer, an airless sprayer will spray enamel right out of the can without thinning, but thinning the material allows it to level out better so you don't end up with orange peel texture.
+Unlike an HVLP sprayer, an airless sprayer will spray enamel right out of the can without thinning, but thinning the material allows it to level out better so you don't end up with an orange peel texture.

 Let your paint dry long enough: Allowing enough dry time between coats is important.
 Painting over the previous coat of black before it's had a chance to cure enough can result in bubbles, or a tacky finish.
 Be sure to allow the paint to dry for a day or two before you handle the doors.
-I had to repaint a couple black painted doors after I damaged the paint with fingerprints.
+I had to repaint a couple of black painted doors after I damaged the paint with fingerprints.
 Black paint takes longer to dry, due to the extra colorant added to the mix.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.